Viacom (2005–2019): 2010s

 In February 2011, Hulu and Viacom announced the return of The Daily Show with Jon Stewart and The Colbert Report to Hulu, along with shows from the Viacom library.
 Nickelodeon's shows are not part of this deal.
 Also that month, Viacom became a co-owner of Rainbow S.p.A., an Italian television studio best known for the Winx Club franchise.
 Since the purchase, Viacom's Nickelodeon networks have broadcast Rainbow's shows worldwide.
 Nickelodeon's American studios have also collaborated with Rainbow on multiple productions, including Winx Club and Club 57.

 Later, in October 2011, Viacom purchased a majority stake in Bellator Fighting Championships.
-Spike TV started to air Bellator in 2013, after the rights to the UFC (Ultimate Fighting Championship) library ended in 2012.
+Spike started to air Bellator in 2013, after the rights to the Ultimate Fighting Championship (UFC) library ended in 2012.

 On December 1, 2011, the company stopped trading on the New York Stock Exchange (NYSE) and began listing its securities on Nasdaq instead.
 The stock ticker symbols are the same as that used while the company was on the NYSE.

-On July 10, 2012, during contract negotiations over raising carrier rates the U.S. satellite TV provider, DirecTV's executives approached Viacom with a new proposal and a request to continue broadcasting 17 of Viacom's television networks (including Nickelodeon, MTV, Logo, and Comedy Central) during talks, but received no response and thus Viacom ceased transmission to DirecTV's 20 million subscribers.
+On July 10, 2012, during contract negotiations over raising carrier rates the U.S. satellite television provider, DirecTV's executives approached Viacom with a new proposal and a request to continue broadcasting 17 of Viacom's television networks (including Nickelodeon, MTV, Logo, and Comedy Central) during talks, but received no response and thus Viacom ceased transmission to DirecTV's 20 million subscribers.
 On July 11, in a counter response to DirecTV advising its subscribers to view original programming from the affected networks online, Viacom scaled back access to recent episodes of Viacom-owned program content available to the websites of its networks.
 Viacom described this as a "temporary slimdown" until a new carriage deal with DirecTV was reached.
 Viacom and DirecTV reached an agreement on July 20 to return the interrupted programming.

 In 2012 CEO Phillip Dauman began to report Viacom's intentions to bundle past programming and make it available on-demand via services like Hulu.

 On January 22, 2014, Viacom established a marketing division, Viacom Velocity.

 On April 1, 2014, Cable One removed 15 channels owned by Viacom (MTV, VH1, Nickelodeon, and TV Land) off after the two companies failed to reach an agreement.
 Channels were replaced with other networks, including BBC America, Sprout, Sundance TV, IFC, Investigation Discovery, TV One, CMP/TV, National Geographic Channel, and TheBlaze.
 The change has been deemed permanent.

 On May 1, 2014, Viacom announced it had agreed to take over the British broadcaster Channel 5 from Northern & Shell, the media group owned by the British newspaper publisher Richard Desmond.
 Viacom becomes the first American media company to take over a British broadcaster with a public service remit.
 The purchase of Channel 5 closed on September 10, 2014.